Hibiscus moscheutos lasiocarpos Crimsoneyed Rose Mallow

 Hibiscus moscheutos var. lasiocarpos, native rose mallow

-please contact us by email for shipping charges on Hibiscus potted plants
+please contact us by email with your zip code and number of plants for shipping charges on

-seed list , to order Hibiscus lasiocarpos seed copy the orderform
+to order Hibiscus lasiocarpos copy and mail the

 Hibiscus lasiocarpos seed